 - In this case, your positive payment history still impacts your credit score, even though you were approved with someone cosigning.

-Over time, if a debt isn’t overdrawn and loans are paid off, the credit score will continually improve.
-Taking steps to establish credit and earn a good score can give young adults an advantage over their peers when the time comes to buy a home, finance a purchase or even buy an investment property.
+- Over time, if a debt isn't overdrawn and loans are paid off, the credit score will continually improve.
+Take steps to establish credit and earn a good score.
+The quickest way to improve credit from 500 to 700 is to simply pay all of your bills on time and consistently.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.